urssivar/codex/docs/reference/cases.md

 ## 1 Absolutive {#1}

-Absolutive case is the bare stem of a word, used in the following contexts:
+Absolutive case is the basic form of a word, used in the following contexts:

 1. Agent of intransitive verbs & copulas: